ToolmanP/Thoughtcrime/pages/AppSystem.md

 - Schemaless Design (Lenient)
 - Time Series Data is not ephemeral
 - Multiple data in the same indentical point aren't store twice
-- WAL Written and TSM Fields
+- WAL Written and TSM Fields.\
+- The data has lifetime, old data will be discarded.
 - ---
 - ## DataLake
 - ## NGINX